Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Bentley has to secure your freedom by gathering gems and dodging the adversaries that plague his world.
 The ‘why’ isn’t explained.
 Like most games from that era, there isn’t much of a narrative.

 However, Crystal Castles was unusual for the period as it concluded after nine levels, rather than continuing ad-infinitum.
-If you want to relive this surreal bit of gaming history, you can play it here.

 I can’t not talk about Out Run, can I?